xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/lsslp.1.rst

 \ **-n**\           Only display and write the newly discovered hardwares.

 \ **-u**\           Do unicast to a specified IP range.
-Must be used with -s and --range.
-            The -u flag is not supported on AIX.
+Must be used with \ **-s**\  and \ **-**\ **-range**\ .
+The \ **-u**\  flag is not supported on AIX.

-\ **--range**\      Specify one or more IP ranges.
+\ **-**\ **-range**\      Specify one or more IP ranges.
 Must be use in unicast mode.
 It accepts multiple formats.
 For example, 192.168.1.1/24, 40-41.1-2.3-4.1-100.
 If the range is huge, for example, 192.168.1.1/8, lsslp may take a very long time for node scan.
 So the range should be exactly specified.

 \ **-r**\           Display Raw SLP response.

 \ **-C**\           The number of the expected responses specified by the user.
 When using this flag, lsslp will not return until the it has found all the nodes or time out.
 The default max time is 3 secondes.
 The user can use -T flag the specify the time they want to use.
 A short time will limite the time costing, while a long time will help to find all the nodes.

 \ **-T**\           The number in seconds to limite the time costing of lsslp.